 The salmon fishing in the Bay de Noc area usually gets going around the end of June and lasts right up until the first part of September.
 It’s at this time that the mature salmon start moving to their natal rivers and streams where they will spawn and die.
 Most of the salmon action in the Bay de Noc area takes place in two locations.
-The first area is from Escanaba south to the Ford River can and the second area is just south and east of Big Bay de Noc in the Fairport area.
-Fairport lies at the tip of the Garden Peninsula, and is a beautiful area to visit even if you don’t wet a line.
+The first area is from Escanaba south to the Ford River and just southeast of Big Bay de Noc in the Fairport area.
+Fairport lies at the tip of the Garden Peninsula and is a beautiful area to visit even if you don’t wet a line.
 Standard tactics apply when fishing for these giants of the Great Lakes.
-Downriggers and Dipsey Divers are the preferred methods to take spoons, flaher/fly combos, and plugs to the depths where the salmon prowl.
+Downriggers and Dipsey Divers are the preferred methods to take spoons, flasher/fly combos, and plugs to the depths where the salmon lurk.
 Fish are usually caught in depth ranges from 60 to 150 feet of water.
-Early and late in the day are the best times to fish, but plenty of fish are caught all day long for those of you that just can’t get up at 4 a.m. for the early bite.
-If you don’t have a boat, no problem, salmon start migrating up area streams in the weeks just after Labor Day, providing great opportunities for the shore-bound angler.
-Rivers such as the Bark, Ford, Escanaba, Days, Whitefish, Fishdam and Sturgeon all have good runs of salmon and are open to fishing.
+Early and late in the day are the best times to fish, but plenty of fish are caught all day long.
+If you don’t have a boat, that’s no problem.
+Salmon start migrating up area streams in the weeks after Labor Day, providing exceptional opportunities for the shore-bound angler.
+Rivers such as the Bark, Ford, Escanaba, Days, Whitefish, Fishdam, and Sturgeon all have good runs of salmon and are open to fishing.

 For those of you who have downriggers, set your lines up just as you would if you were fishing for salmon and use small salmon spoons about 30 feet behind your downrigger weight.
 A good speed is about 1.5 miles an hour.
 This has proven to be an excellent pattern over the years.